Dear Security Architect,

-Additionally, before the start of the Foundations module, you will be given access to the learning environment and an invitation to a dedicated Slack workspace where you can interact with the cohort – including me – for the duration of the course—and beyond.
+Additionally, before the start of the Foundations module, you will be given access to the learning environment and an invitation to a dedicated Slack workspace where you can interact with the cohort – including me – for the duration of the program—and beyond.

 Module 1 – Back to School (2 weeks)